Data model

 description longtext Description of the application module

-application_services List int [,] IDs list of related to applications-services
+application_services List int [,] IDs list of related applications-services

 created_at timestamp Date of creation